MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/reference.md

 ---
 # Accessibility-testing features

-This article lists the typical accessibility aspects to test, and the corresponding features in Microsoft DevTools.
+This article lists typical accessibility aspects to test for webpages, and the corresponding features in Microsoft DevTools.

 <!-- ====================================================================== -->